pulsedemon/thisisnotavirus/README.md

 ## What is this?

-JavaScript/CSS animations that I work on when I'm bored.
+This is my personal site that I use to post JavaScript/CSS animations that I work on when I'm bored.
+I do this for fun, so don't expect this code to be totally production level.
+That said, it will run fine in any modern browser and load relatively quickly.

-If you're bored and you'd like to mess around with this code then:
+## Installation

+Clone repo, then:

 ```
 yarn install
 yarn run start
 ```

-Should be accessible at http://localhost:3000
+Should be accessible at http://localhost:3000 unless you've already occupied port 3000.
+See terminal output.